 Calmer kids and a cleaner house

-I don’t hate toy boxes, by the way.
-But since learning about Montessori, and implementing our shelves (after re-gifting a ton of toys), our home is calmer, cleaner, and my kids, (which have since multiplied in number), are more calm and focused than ever!
+I don't hate toy boxes, by the way.
+But since learning about Montessori, and implementing our shelves (after re-gifting a ton of toys), our home is calmer and cleaner, and my kids, (who have since multiplied in number), are more calm and focused than ever!

 1) It makes putting things back in their place more appealing, maybe even fun; part of the activity.